 There are so many countries in this guide that I had to sort it by geographic region instead of country.
 Some of these recipes I couldn’t find anywhere else, so I made them myself.

 Check out the guide, try out some recipes, and leave a comment at the bottom if there’s any dumplings you want me to add to the list!
-If you like this one, I have a curry guide as well!
+If you like this one, I have a curry guide and ramen recipe guide as well!

 Here’s some of the products I used personally to make these dumplings if you’re interested.
 Now, onto the guide!

 Palt is a potato dumpling filled with pork.
 Best topped with lingonberry jam and butter, with a cold glass of milk on the side.

 This krappkakor dumpling recipe is a similar concept to palt, but these are vegetarian, featuring a mushroom and onion filling.
 Serve with melted butter.

 “These Norwegian Klubb Dumplings are so tasty, filling, and a great way to celebrate Scandinavia.
 Whether it is a holiday tradition or a weeknight meal, these dumplings are worth the effort.”– Ben from Ramshackle Pantry